Davinci-Meg/bodePlotter/README.md

 ## Usage

 To generate the Bode plot, simply run the `src/openloop-2ndOrder_bodePlot.py` script.
 The resulting plot will be saved as `img/openloop-2ndOrder_bodePlot.png`.
+If yor want to know the data of which is genarated, simply run the `src/openloop-2ndOrder_bodePlot_savedata.py` script.
+The resulting plot will be saved as `src/ax1_data.csv` and `src/ax2_data.csv`.

 ## Example